halflumi/rust-advertisement/Hot-Patching in Rust.md

 In the context of a hot-patch, there are three components: the target process, the loader, and the patch itself.
 The most standard way to carry out the hot-patching task would be seen as following:

 - Make the patch that will be used for hot-patching.
 Most commonly this will be a modified(fixed) version of the function to patch with identical signature.
-Moreover, on Windows, the patch will be in form of a *.dll* file.
+Moreover, on Windows, the patch will be in the form of a *.dll* file.
 - Use a loader to inject the hot-patch into the target process.
-The loader is a kind of general purpose program.
-Its task is to locate the target process load the patch into the memory of the process.
+The loader is a kind of general-purpose program.
+Its task is to locate the target process and load the patch into the memory of the process.
 How it functions largely depends on the OS.
 - Find the address of the function to patch in the target process.
 The address can be obtainable in a variety of ways depending on the OS.
-On extreme case it can also be manually hard-coded.
+On the extreme case, it can also be manually hard-coded.
 - Detour the original function in replacement of the new function.

 Let's look at a minimal example of the whole process on Windows.